This harmonic wave equation calculator will help you find the displacement of any point along a harmonic wave traveling through space.

 - Plug the displacement of the second point into the harmonic wave equation and simplify it:

-- Add the two equations together to find the velocity:
+- Add the sides of the two equations together to find the velocity:

 - Calculate the wavelength:

-- Plug these values of wave velocity and wavelength into the harmonic wave equation calculator to check whether the result is correct!
+- Plug the values of wave velocity and wavelength into the harmonic wave equation calculator and check whether the result is correct!
+(Spoiler alert: it is.)